6 hours (2 intensive classes: theory and practice)

 You can see the pictures I shot clicking here.

-In-person workshops can be done privately or by group and they have very flexible hours.
+In-person workshops can be done privately or by group.

 - Date and time at student’s convenience (theory is 2.30hs long and practice is 3.30hs)